-- 4.3 The Organization shall provide reasonable opportunities for employment, training and other services to local communities, contractors and suppliers proportionate to scale and intensity of its management activities.
+4.3 The Organization shall provide reasonable opportunities for employment, training and other services to local communities, contractors and suppliers proportionate to scale and intensity of its management activities.

-- 4.3.1 Reasonable opportunities are communicated and provided to local communities, local contractors and local suppliers for:

-- 1) Employment,

-- 2) Training, and

-- 3) Other services.
+- 4.3.1 Reasonable opportunities are proactively offered and provided to local communities, local contractors and local suppliers for: - 1) Employment, - 2) Training, and - 3) Other services related with forest management.